JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 - uid - Derived from Authentication
 - github_personal_access_token - Optional for now.
 May become mandatory in future sprints.
 (Default is empty string)

-`addProject(course_id, project_id, project_name, max_group_size, github_repo_address: optional, group_ids: optional)` - Given data points, create a project entry in the database.
+`addProject(course_id, project_id, project_name, github_repo_address: optional)` - Given data points, create a project entry in the database.
 Returns True if successful.

 Note:
 - project_id - This *should* be user defined, however it can be anything so long as it is unique.
 - github_repo_address - Optional for now.
 May become mandatory in future sprints.
 (Default is empty string)
-- group_ids - Optional.
-These should not be predefined, however if they are, you may add them here.
-(Default is empty list)

-`addProjectToCourse(project_id, course_id)` - Given a project ID and a course ID, add the project to the course.
+`addGroup(project_id, student_ids: optional)` - Given data points, create a group entry in the database.
 Returns True if successful.

-`addGroup(group_id, group_name, project_id, student_ids: optional)` - Given data points, create a group entry in the database.
+Auto-IDs projects

+`addNGroups(project_id:str, n:int)` - Given a project and some integer, batch add N number of groups to a project.
 Returns True if successful.

 Note:
 - group_id - This can either be created as a combination of the project ID and some incrementing integer or user defined, so long as the ID is unique.